 Your estate agent will have the expertise in pricing, so consult with them and be prepared to take guidance.
 Even if you don’t entirely agree with their recommendations, it’s worth remembering that they are experienced in selling this type of home – and getting sellers the very best price they can.

 4. Use quality photos

 When it comes to getting a set of photos that show your home of in the best light, angles are everything – and so too, incidentally, is lighting.
-Getting the angle wrong can make a room appear far smaller than it is, while getting it right can have the opposite effect – creating the illusion of additional space and making your home look all the more desirable to prospective buyers.
+According to Springbok Properties, getting the angle wrong can make a room appear far smaller than it is, while getting it right can have the opposite effect – creating the illusion of additional space and making your home look all the more desirable to prospective buyers.

 Ensuring the rooms are well lit and flooded with as much natural light as possible will further enhance this, whilst also showcasing some of your home’s finest features.
 Dark photos that don’t do it justice will make getting viewings booked in tricky, and in turn, your chances of a swift sale will instantly diminish.
 Get a professional in to take photos for your listing – it could make all the difference.

 5. Market smart